lostandfound.io

 Saturday around 2:30 pm, I realized my two brooches were missing from my tote while I sat on a bench by Riverfront Park's bandstand in downtown Salem, near Court Street and the Oregon State Capitol.
 They’re silver-toned pins; one is leaf-shaped with a tiny green enamel accent, the other has a sapphire center.
 They were gifts from my grandmother and mean a lot to me; I’ve worn them to family gatherings for years.
 It would mean the world to have them back if someone turned them in.

-Riverfront Park bandstand near Court Street 22 days ago
+Riverfront Park bandstand near Court Street about 2 months ago